 Since 1966, Concordia Language Villages has maintained a permanent site nestled on 800 acres of woodland on Turtle River Lake near Bemidji, Minn.
-This is home to seven of our authentically built, year-round Village facilities (Finnish, French: Bemidji, German, Norwegian, Swedish, Russian and Spanish: Bemidji).
-French Voyageur also has a base camp site on the property where they cook their meals outside and set up tents for sleeping.
+This is home to seven of our authentically built, year-round Village facilities (Finnish, French, German, Norwegian, Swedish, Russian and Spanish).
+French Voyageurs also has a base campsite on the property where they cook their meals outside and set up tents for sleeping.

 Some of our other Villages (Arabic, Danish and Korean) populate these facilities for part of the summer, while some Villages (additional Spanish and French sites, plus Italian, Japanese, Chinese and Portuguese) are at more traditional lakeside camps and resorts that Concordia Language Villages leases around the state of Minnesota.

 Each Village has a kitchen, dining room (seats 100-170), health center, swimming area, program activity areas, cabins or houses with bunk beds (besides French Voyageurs) and an administrative building.
 All windows and swinging doors are covered by screens.